 LTD payments are provided under two separate income benefit components.

 - Initial payments are made by the University of Kentucky Initial Salary Continuation Long Term Disability Plan, formerly referred to as the University of Kentucky Supplemental Long Term Disability Plan, and are a continuation of basic regular salary.
 These payments begin upon approval of the claim, as of the date of the onset of the disability and continue until the month following six calendar months.

 - For Faculty, the six months of pay is a faculty member’s six months of temporary disability leave (sick leave).

-- For staff, the employing department is responsible for making the initial six months of pay.
+- For staff, the employing department is financially responsible for making 100% of the initial six months of pay.

 - After the initial six months, benefits are paid in accordance with the formula described in this policy.